JosephLeedy/magento2-module-custom-fees/README.md

     applied to an order based on product and cart details, including specific product attributes, product SKU, cart subtotal, cart item count, total cart weight and more
+  - Custom fees can be applied as a fixed amount or a percentage of the order subtotal
 - Custom fees are displayed for orders, invoices and credit memos in both the frontend and backend
 - Custom fees can be refunded via Magento's credit memo functionality